harshika53/IDPS/README.md

 4. ⚙️ **Automated Threat Response**
    - Implement automatic actions like **IP blocking, firewall updates**, or **session termination**.

-5. 🧪 **User Management System**
-   - Add authentication and account management for personalized reports and session history.
 ---

 ## 🚀 How to Run Locally